phpearth/docs/faq/security/05-configuration.md

 ---
-title: "How to use configuration in PHP applications?"
+title: "How to Use Configuration in PHP Applications?"
-updated: "August 15, 2016"
+updated: "August 20, 2016"
 permalink: "/faq/configuration-in-php-applications/"
 ---